TheWiseWizard42/Skynet/README.md

 A graphing calculator formula sheet for the AP Calculus AB course

 ## Warning:
 **Use this program at your own risk.
 We are not responsible for your calculator if you use this program.
-For all you know we are mining Bitcoin on your calculator.
 Only use it in situations where you are allowed to use it.**

 ## Installing Skynet to the Calculator:
 Download the correct version of Skynet for your calculator.